Blog

 That is an extremely strong condition.
 It is exactly the sort of thing abstraction logic normally avoids by distinguishing values from operations.

-5. Adding implication exposes the collapse
+5. Adding implication is inconsistent

 Minimal implicative logic adds a binary abstraction implies A B, with three axioms: modus ponens and two Hilbert-style implication axioms.